computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

     }
 }
 ```
 The key is to clean this sort of mess and extract responsibilities to other methods with meaningful names.
+**Do not nest `if` statements iside other `if` or `case` statements.**

 ### 2. Don’t Use The ELSE Keyword